toiosoiovoio/toiosoiovoio/README.md

 - 👀 I’m interested in radio communications, ham radio, PMR446, CB27, IoT, LORA, SDR, Docker, Raspberry Pi and SBCs in general.
 Wait...
 Don't forget Amazon and Ali Express discounts!!!
 - 🌱 I’m currently learning a lot!
 - 💞️ I’m looking for... time.
 I need time.
 Really bad.
-- 📫 How to reach me on the Internet.

 Thank you all for sharing the outcome of your hard work and talent.
+Open Source Rules.
 Thumbs up.

 <!---
 toiosoiovoio/toiosoiovoio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.